I love music because when you dance, it’s like surfing sound waves vibrating against your body.

 That's the reason for the dance floor.
 That’s where you feel the vibe.

-That’s why I make dance music.
+That’s why I make electronic music.

 Discovering The Chemical Brothers in 2006 opened my eyes to the electronic music world.
 I was also lucky to grow up in Paris during the French Electro era and be inspired by artists like Mr. Oizo.

-While the experience was unforgettable, concerns over Brexit led me back to Paris in 2018, armed with fresh perspectives and a wealth of music knowledge.
+While the experience was unforgettable, concerns over Brexit led me back to Paris in 2018, armed with fresh perspectives and a wealth of electronic music knowledge.

 Back in the cultural melting pot of Paris, I met some Japanese friends with a common passion for electronic music.
-After experimenting with different genres and sharing good ramens & digespliffs with Hiroki Ishikura & MFDJPK, we created Ramen Freros, a DJ collective with a passion for playing beats around Paris.
+After experimenting with different genres and sharing good ramens & digespliffs with Hiroki Ishikura & MFDJPK, we created Ramen Bass, a DJ collective with a passion for playing beats around Paris.

-Over the years, my DJing has transformed from scratching dubstep vinyls to mixing Hard Groove & Breakbeat (or BrokenTechno for short).
+Over the years, my DJing has transformed from scratching dubstep vinyls to mixing Techno & Breakbeat as it seemed to be a great alternative to my passion for UK Dubstep.

 Some have said my music productions with futuristic blips make them wonder if life is one big simulation.
 Others have said it feels like a balance between gliding through space and bouncing on the ground.

-As long as you’re dancing, I’m happy. :)
+As long as you’re dancing, I’m happy.

 If you want to see what’s happening with the electronic music scene in Paris + upcoming events and music releases, follow me on Instagram.